 You can find helmets fitted with the MIPS system from different brands in our online shop.
 Amongst others, companies such as POC, Giro and Sweet Protection offer helmets with MIPS.
-There’s a good selection available, so you’re sure to find a helmet with MIPS that suits your taste.
+There’s a good selection available, so you’re sure to find a helmet, be it a bike helmet or ski helmet, with MIPS that suits your taste.

-Even with MIPS, you won’t have to sacrifice any useful features, as the helmets mostly have the same features as conventional ones – for example, the POC Helmet Backcountry MIPS Ducroz Edition, which you can find on our online shop.
-As well as the MIPS system, this helmet also has detachable ear pads, an integrated Recco reflector and is compatible with Beats by Dr. Dre headphones.
+Even with MIPS, you won’t have to sacrifice any useful features, as the helmets mostly have the same features as conventional ones.
+As well as the MIPS system, this helmet also has detachable ear pads, an integrated RECCO reflector and is compatible with Beats by Dr. Dre headphones.
 Plus, the size is adjustable so it can “grow” with its wearer – perfect for kids!